iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

     </div>
 </div>

-At the borough level, Brooklyn and Manhattan had substantial missing AQI data, so I focused on the Bronx and Queens.
+At the borough-level, Brooklyn and Manhattan had substantial missing AQI data, so I focused on the Bronx and Queens.
 It's important to note that a core part of the geo experiment framework is market-matching; identifying pairs of geographic units that align on one or more characteristics to ensure that the experiment groups are balanced.
 For marketing experiments, it's completely realistic to assume that NY and LA might match based on purchase trends or user penetration statistics.
 But for this analysis, it makes more sense to compare areas that are geographically close to each other due to climate similarities.
 Thus, these two boroughs were selected as a result of their obvious proximity to one another and most importantly their data completeness.

 The SSD health data was also noisy, although again I used LOWESS smoothing to visualize general trends over time.
 For geo experiments, the quality of causal estimates depends on how well the pre-treatment time series from control and treatment geographies align.
 Encouragingly, Bronx and Queens ED visit trends followed each other closely.